danielbodnar/awesome-stars/README.md

 - [binhnguyennus/awesome-scalability](https://github.com/binhnguyennus/awesome-scalability) - The Patterns of Scalable, Reliable, and Performant Large-Scale Systems
 - [donnemartin/system-design-primer](https://github.com/donnemartin/system-design-primer) - Learn how to design large-scale systems.
 Prep for the system design interview.
 Includes Anki flashcards.

+## design-system

+- [vuesion/vuesion](https://github.com/vuesion/vuesion) - Vuesion is a boilerplate that helps product teams build faster than ever with fewer headaches and modern best practices across engineering & design.
+- [mehmetozkaya/Design-Microservices-Architecture-with-Patterns-Principles](https://github.com/mehmetozkaya/Design-Microservices-Architecture-with-Patterns-Principles) - Design Microservices Architecture with Patterns & Principles.
+We're going to learn how to Design Microservices Architecture with using Design Patterns, Principles and the Best Practices.
+You will Lea
+- [saadeghi/daisyui](https://github.com/saadeghi/daisyui) - 🌼 🌼 🌼 🌼 🌼  The most popular, free and open-source Tailwind CSS component library
+- [themesberg/flowbite](https://github.com/themesberg/flowbite) - The most popular and open-source library of Tailwind CSS components
+- [carbon-design-system/carbon-components-svelte](https://github.com/carbon-design-system/carbon-components-svelte) - Svelte implementation of the Carbon Design System
+- [openedx/paragon](https://github.com/openedx/paragon) - 💎 An accessible, theme-ready design system built for learning applications and Open edX.
+- [doczjs/docz](https://github.com/doczjs/docz) - ✍ It has never been so easy to document your things!
+- [donnemartin/system-design-primer](https://github.com/donnemartin/system-design-primer) - Learn how to design large-scale systems.
+Prep for the system design interview.
+Includes Anki flashcards.

 ## developer-tools

 - [zunit-zsh/zunit](https://github.com/zunit-zsh/zunit) - A powerful testing framework for ZSH projects